blackbeam/rust_mysql_common/README.md

 This crate is an implementation of basic MySql protocol primitives.

 This crate:

 * defines basic MySql constants;
 * implements necessary functionality for MySql `cached_sha2_password`, `mysql_native_password` and legacy authentication plugins;
 * implements helper traits for MySql protocol IO;
 * implements support of named parameters for prepared statements;
-* implements parsers for a subset of MySql protocol packets (including binlog packets);
+* implements parsers for a subset of MySql/MariaDb protocol packets (including binlog packets);
-* defines rust representation of MySql protocol values and rows;
+* defines rust representation of MySql/MariaDb protocol values and rows;
 * implements conversion between MySql values and rust types, between MySql rows and tuples of rust types.
 * implements [FromRow and FromValue derive macros][2]